-A new release of vAmiga (release beta 1.0) is now available and emulates a Commodore Amiga 500, 1000 or 2000 on your Mac.
-The new stable release offers several new improvements and bugfixes and offers full support for macOS Big Sur and supports Mac computers with Apple silicon.
+A new release of vAmiga (release beta 1.0) is now available on GitHub and emulates Commodore Amiga 500, 1000 or 2000 on Mac computers.
+The new stable release offers several new improvements and offers full support for macOS Big Sur and supports Mac computers with Apple silicon.
 Commodore launched the Amiga computer in 1985 and discontinued production in 1994.
 The Amiga was a very successful home computer, arguably one of the most successful home computers of the 16-bit and 32-bit era.
 It featured a mouse-based graphical user interface, multi-tasking, 16-bit and 32-bit graphics and was used in Home and professional environments alike.
 The Commodore Amiga 500 sold about 6,000,000 units worldwide.